Date: 21 Feb 1946

 Place: Rudyard, Staffordshire

-Ernest Kenneth Davies was found shot.
+Ernest Kenneth Davies was found shot by a lake.

 He was found dead by a lakeside bungalow in Rudyard on 21 February 1946, having been shot in the chest.